Irritable Bowel Syndrome Factsheet (for Schools)

 - need to visit the school nurse for medicine, medical care, or to change clothes

 - have to avoid foods that trigger symptoms

 What Teachers Can Do

 Students with IBS may miss class time for bathroom breaks.
-Make sure they have a hallway pass to use the bathroom whenever they need to, and allow extra time for assignments or for make-up work to be completed at home.
+Make sure they have a hallway pass to use the bathroom whenever they need to.
+Allow extra time for assignments or for make-up work to be done at home.

 Students with IBS can participate in physical education and other activities, but might have to opt out if they're not feeling well.

 Stress can play a big part in IBS.
 Understanding your students' symptoms, diet, and concerns can help.
 Your students might need to see the school counselor to assist with coping strategies, especially if they're feeling overwhelmed.